Elehuris Montero Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 21st in the league.

-- The Pirates' 4.30 team ERA ranks 15th across all league pitching staffs.
+- The Pirates have the 14th-ranked team ERA across all league pitching staffs (4.23).

-- The Pirates rank 16th in baseball in home runs given up (18 total, 1.1 per game).
+- Pirates pitchers combine to allow 19 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Hill (0-2) takes the mound for the Pirates in his fourth start of the season.
-He has a 7.20 ERA in 15 2/3 innings pitched, with eight strikeouts.
+- The Pirates will send Velasquez (1-2) to the mound for his fourth start of the season.
+He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.

-- The lefty last pitched on Wednesday against the Houston Astros, when he tossed six innings, allowing two earned runs while giving up five hits.
+- In his last appearance on Thursday, the right-hander went six scoreless innings against the St. Louis Cardinals while surrendering three hits.

-- The 43-year-old has an ERA of 7.20, with 4.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .262 against him.
+- In three games this season, the 30-year-old has put up a 5.40 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.